u-plus-one/UnityOSXBuild/README.md

 ##### Zip Manipulation

-A Windows-only solution, that zips the build, then edits very specifc bytes of the newly created zip, in order to make it compatible with OSX.
+A Windows-only solution, that zips the build, then edits very specific bytes of the newly created zip, in order to make it compatible with OSX.

 #### Zip Compression Level